Nonstaticity with type II, III, or IV matter field in $f(R_{\mu\nu\rho\sigma},g^{\mu\nu})$ gravity: Abstract

 \section{Abstract}

-In all $n(\ge 3)$-dimensional gravitation theories whose Lagrangians are functions of the Riemann tensor and metric, we prove that static solutions are absent unless the total energy-momentum tensor for matter fields is of type I in the Hawking-Ellis classification.
+In all $n(\ge 3)$-dimensional gravitation theories whose Lagrangians are functions of the Riemann tensor and metric, we show that static solutions are absent unless the total energy-momentum tensor for matter fields is of type I in the Hawking-Ellis classification.
 In other words, there is no hypersurface-orthogonal timelike Killing vector in a spacetime region with an energy-momentum tensor of type II, III, or IV.
-This asserts that ultra-dense regions with a semiclassical type-IV matter field cannot be static even with higher-curvature correction terms.
+This asserts that, if back-reaction is taken into account to give a self-consistent solution, ultra-dense regions with a semiclassical type-IV matter field cannot be static even with higher-curvature correction terms.
+As a consequence, a static Planck-mass relic is possible as a final state of an evaporating black hole only if the semiclassical total energy-momentum tensor is of type I.

+In order to understand what happens in extremely dense and curved spacetime regions such as the final stage of gravitational collapse or near the Big-Bang, descriptions of spacetimes in quantum gravity are indispensable.
+However, a complete quantum theory of gravity is still not in our hands.
+A possible approach in these circumstances is a semi-classical method taking quantum effects into the classical field equations.
+A gravitational action describing a semi-classical spacetime must contain higher-curvature correction terms.
+Then, one may consider an energy-momentum tensor of a semi-classical matter field in the resulting modified gravitational field equations.

+Since observational and experimental results are still poor in such an extremely high-energy regime, a variety of modified theories of gravity and models of semi-classical matter fields have been proposed until now.
+In such a rather chaotic situation, piling up solid mathematical results that hold in a wide class of gravitation theories without specifying a matter field is an important and secure activity as a physics research.

 Hawking and Ellis classified an energy-momentum tensor $T_{\mu\nu}$ into four types (type I--IV) depending on the properties of its eigenvectors in a four-dimensional spacetime~\cite{Hawking:1973uf}.
 Remarkably, this classification into four types is also valid in arbitrary $n(\ge 3)$ dimensions~\cite{srt1995,rst2004}.
-Properties of the eigenvectors of type I--IV energy-momentum tensors are summarized in Table~\ref{table:scalar+1}.
-Based on this, we will prove non-existence of static solutions for type II, III, and IV matter fields in a wide class of gravitation theories in this letter.
+Properties of the eigenvectors of type-I--IV energy-momentum tensors are summarized in Table~\ref{table:scalar+1}.

+Among all the Hawking-Ellis types, type-III and type-IV matter fields inevitably violate all the standard energy conditions~\cite{Maeda:2018hqu}.
+While a perfect fluid is a well-known type-I matter field, a Maxwell field and a minimally coupled scalar field can be type I and II~\cite{Stephani:2003,srt1993}.
+Also, a null dust is a typical type-II matter field and its generalization to include a spin of the null source, namely a gyraton~\cite{Bonnor:1970b}, is type III~\cite{psm2018,mmv2019}.
+In contrast, any classical type-IV matter field is not known.
+However, renormalized expectation values of the energy-momentum tensor are often of type IV~\cite{roman1986,m-mv2013}.